-Presidency Defends Humanitarian Minister over Position on Bayelsa Floods
+Presidency Defends Humanitarian Minister Over Position on Bayelsa Floods

 Almost every state in Nigeria has been affected.

-“The huge need for everything from foodstuff to tents, blankets and mosquito nets; antimalarial and other drugs clearly indicate that more resources are needed, not only by the disaster management agencies at the centre but also by those at the state and local council levels that are structurally, the first responders.
+“The huge need for everything from foodstuff to tents, blankets and mosquito nets; antimalarial and other drugs clearly indicate that more resources are needed, not only by the disaster management agencies at the center but also by those at the State and local council levels that are structurally, the first responders.”

-“The minister has been diligently working to target assistance where it’s most needed and plug the gaps in several state governments’ disaster responses.
+It noted that the minister had been diligently working to target assistance where its most needed and plug the gaps in several state governments’ disaster responses.

 “The state of Bayelsa has done commendably well but they certainly can do better with increased federal assistance, which is still being delivered batch by batch.